rinigupta11/Generative_AI_For_Illustrations/README.md

 From this project, I hope to understand how to best extract meaning from a large body of text that is relevant for illustration.
 An analysis would be necessary here to determine which parts of speech and other context clues could be important for words to illustrate.
 Stringing these words together in a meaningful way will also prove to be a challenge.
 The generative modeling is not the main scope of my project and will simply demonstrate the relative success or failure of my NLP methodology in a visual way.

-Research Questions:
-1. What parts of a grouping of text are important for illustration?
-2. How should the text be grouped (i.e. by pages or chapter or something else)
-3. What NLP methods are useful for extracting meaning from the text relevant to illustration?
-4. Which generative model works better for this task?
-5. How do we judge the "accuracy" of the results?
-Is visual inspection sufficient for determining merit of this modeling approach?
-6. Where can book data be sourced?
-7. What cleaning has to be performed on the data gathered?
-8. How can this be put into a container for easy inference?

 TODO: